angelxuanchang/nlp-class/project.md

 Your Python notebook must be called `project.ipynb`.
-In addition to writing code for a good project submission, the description of what you did for your project in your PDF writeup and your notebook is also a very important part of your project submission.
+In addition to writing code for a good project submission, the description of what you did for your project as a PDF report is also a very important part of your project submission.
 The PDF writeup **must** have the following sections:

 * Motivation
     * Which aspect of the problem / task did your group choose to improve and reasons for your choice.
 * Approach
     * Describe the algorithms and machine learning models used in your project.
-Use a clear mathematical style to explain your model(s).
+Use clear mathematical notation and diagrams to explain your model(s).
 * Data
     * Exactly which data files were used; also include here any external data that was not provided to you.
 * Code